microsoft/presidio/docs/image-redactor/index.md

   instructions on how to install it for your operating system.

 !!! attention "Attention"
     For best performance, please use the most up-to-date version of Tesseract OCR.
-We used **v5.2.0.20220712** while developing the `DicomImageRedactorEngine`.
+Presidio was tested with **v5.2.0**.

 === "Using pip"